Base Layout

 - To some extent, hardware/software options.
 For instance, standard implementations vs programmable keyboards.

-- Languages used, and how much of each.
+- What languages you use, and how much of each.
 For example, `J` is very rare in English but less so in Spanish.

 - What you type in general.
 Chatting, coding and scientific writing, for instance, are very different things.

-- For most people though, I think that a layout that works well for their main language(s) is the important thing.
+- For most of us though, I think that a layout that works well for your main language(s) is the important thing.

 - Anything else, including Vim commands and special characters, are readily done as modular add-ons and layers.